 The Library offers a wide variety of print materials, eBooks, audiobooks, public access computers, online resources, educational DVDs, live homework help for grades 4-12, summer reading programs, story times, author events and more.

 If you are a student through the age of 17, unaccompanied by a parent/guardian or whose parent/guardian would prefer a more limited card, you may sign up for a student library card.
-Simply complete an application with your name, address, birthday and school information.
+Simply complete an application with your name, address, birthday, and school information.
 With the student library card you can borrow up to three items at a time and no overdue fines will be charged.
 The student card provides access to all online library services, such as online tutoring, research databases, and downloadable eBooks, audiobooks, music, magazines and movies.
 With it, you can also use library computers.

-If any copy of your card is lost or stolen, please report it immediately to a branch of the Prince George's County Memorial Library System.
+If any copy of your card is lost or stolen, please report it immediately by contacting any PGCMLS branch or the Account Problems webform.
 You are responsible for all items borrowed up until the time you report your card lost or stolen.
-To report your card lost, call or visit any branch library.

 You can replace your lost library card for free at any branch library with proper identification (photo ID and proof of address).
 For a full list of accepted identification, visit Borrowing Policies.